-If Vector A is the waypoints that I must follow and Vector B is the path I followed due to my waypoint following ability, I would calculate the actual amount of distance missed between my planned waypoint and actual waypoint as ai-bi=error , assuming A and B are of equal size.
+If Vector A is the waypoints that I must follow and Vector B is the path I followed due to my waypoint followingerrors, I would calculate the actual amount of distance missed between my planned waypoint and actual waypoint as ai-bi=error , assuming A and B are of equal size.

-I’ve assumed that due to that due to the use of magnetic north in vector B and geometric north in A we have our vectors A and B in 2 different coordinate systems.
+I’ve assumed that due to the use of magnetic north in vector B and geometric north in A we have our vectors A and B in 2 different coordinate systems.
 Because of this difference we have one vector in what is known as the Earth Centered Inertial frame (vector A) and another in the Earth Centered Earth Fixed (vector B).
 As a result of this we can write both A and B in terms of either x,y, and z coordinates in their relative systems or λ,ϕ, r.
 Because we used geometric north in A, and magnetic north in B, to directly correlate these we need to use a rotation matrix.
 After we have both our vectors in the same coordinate frame we can finally calculate the distance using the Euclidean distance formula with:

 error= ax+bx2+ay+bz2+(az+bz)^2)

+Excellent Observation!

 Suppose I give you an identity matrix I∈R256×256 .
 Suppose further that I give you the representation of an image as a matrix of pixels P∈R256x256.
 If you multiplied P by I, what is the effect that you would observe on the image P?

 Multiplying any matrix by the identity matrix I results in the original matrix.
-Therefore, I would expect no change in the image defined by matrix P.
+Therefore, I would expect no change in the image defined by matrix P. Correct!

-In (3) above, suppose I were replaced with a scalar c=0.5, if you multiplied c by P, what is the effect on the resolution of P?
+In (3) above, suppose I was replaced by a scalar c=0.5, if you multiplied c by P, what is the effect on the resolution of P?
 What happens to the image's resolution when c=2?

 Again, assuming that an image is described by the matrix P256x256and multiplying it by a scalar c would change all values equally.
 Generally, resolution is determined by the size of the matrix, so this 256x256 image wouldn’t change resolution.

 If we imagine P as a black and white image, where the value of each ‘cell’ in the matrix is its brightness, with 0 being black, and for instance 255 being white, multiplying the value by c = 0.5 would darken the image by half and reduce contrast, while using c=2 would lighten the image and increase contrast – up until cell value begin to hit the upper limit.
 If we set no maximum value then this risk is mostly mitigated.
+Excellent!

 Now, assuming P were orthonormal, suppose I multiply P by its transpose, what would you expect the values in the resulting matrix to contain?

-Assuming P is an orthonormal matrix, multiplying P by its transpose would result in values of 0 or 1 in the orientation of the identity matrix I.
+Assuming P is an orthonormal matrix, multiplying P by its transpose would result in values of 0 or 1 in the orientation of the identity matrix I. No, you should have an Identity.
+For an orthonormal matrix, P×PT=I

 Suppose I give you a cube of volume V. If I stacked ten cubes, each of volume V together, how would you use the determinant to explain a physical interpretation of the resulting volume based on what we learned in the class this week?